Archives service closure 2018-19

 The building is well located within easy walking distance of Ely train station and town centre, and is well suited for adapting into a home for the archives.

 Temporary suspension of accessions

 Cambridgeshire and Huntingdonshire Archives are currently not accepting deposits of records while we prepare for the move.
 The only exceptions will be (a) records defined as public records in the schedules to the Public Records Acts and (b) records at immediate risk of permanent loss or destruction.
-For all other records, we ask that you postpone bringing them in to the Archives until we reopen both services in 2019.
+For all other records, we ask that you postpone bringing them in to either Archive until we reopen at Ely later in 2019.

 Historical Research Service and enquiries

-The Historical Research Service (HRS) will be temporarily suspended from 1 December 2018 while staff are fully engaged in preparing for the move.
+The Historical Research Service (HRS) at Cambridgeshire Archives is temporarily suspended while staff are fully engaged in preparing for the move.